-When an adoption takes place through the Department of Child, Youth and Family Services, PNP staff are notified if the client has a record in the Pharmacy Network.
+When an adoption takes place through the Department of Children Seniors and Social Development (CSSD), PNP staff are notified if the client has a record in the Pharmacy Network.
 PNP staff will contact connected community pharmacies where an adoptee had a prescription filled so that local records can be acted upon appropriately.
 Communication will take place through phone calls as well as a secure transmission process.

-When contacted by PNP staff, pharmacies are expected to either:

-Inactivate the patient profile in the pharmacy's local system and insert a local note indicating "Inactivated upon request of the Newfoundland and Labrador Centre for Health Information.
+When contacted by PNP staff, pharmacies are expected to inactivate the patient profile in the pharmacy's local system and insert a local note indicating "Inactivated upon request of the Newfoundland and Labrador Centre for Health Information.
 Do not use this file as it may result in a patient confidentiality breach".